truenas/documentation/content/en/hub/initial-setup/storage/fusion-pool.md

 Configure the data vdev, then open the **ADD VDEV** drop down menu and select *Metadata*.
 Select SSDs to add to the *Metadata VDev*.

-It is highly recommended that the special vdev be set up as a mirror.
-If the special-vdev is set as a stripe , if a disk fails, you will lose all of the data in the pool, as such a stripe setup must be **Forced**.
+It is recommended to configure a special vdev as a mirror, at minimum.
+Configuring a special vdev as a stripe means losing all data in the pool if a disk fails.
+Creating a striped special vdev requires setting the **Force** option.

 <img src="/images/Metadatavdev.png">
 <br><br>